-My piece at The Nation explores this amazing episode, which began almost exactly 67 years ago this month.
+recent piece at The Nation explores this amazing episode, which began after a screening in D.C.
+67 years ago this week.
 Oddly, what got it going was a letter from actress Donna Reed.
-I uncovered it for my recent book Atomic Cover-up.
-Here's the opening: "One of the great tales of Hollywood censorship remains little known today, more than sixty-five years after it transpired.
+I explore the entire episode in my current e-book Hollywood Bomb.
+Here's the opening of my article: "One of the great tales of Hollywood censorship remains little known today, more than sixty-five years after it transpired.
 And who was right at the center of it?
 None other than President Harry S. Truman.
 He even got rid of the actor playing him in the MGM movie.

 other moves to hide key evidence of what happened there.
+(See my book Atomic Cover-up.)
 Indeed, the MGM

 film emerged, after many revisions as a Hollywood version of the